okanok/grom/README.md

 ```
 Currently integers, booleans, strings, floats and longs are supported.
 Version 1.0 will also support Dates and DateTimes.

-### persisting an object
+### Persisting a node

-To persist a node simply call Persist() on any class you mapped.
+To persist a node simply call Persist() on any of your objects that inherit from EntityNode.
 ```
 var personNode = new Person("John", 25);
 await personNode.Persist();
 ```
 Grom is fully asynchronous so make sure you await when required.

-### updating an object
+### Updating a node

-Updating an node is also done by calling Persist().
+Updating a node is also done by calling Persist().
 Grom will figure out if the node is allready created or not.
 ```
 var personNode = new Person("John", 25);
 await personNode.Persist();